 Unfortunately, this new design means that I’m going to have to get the most major parts of Wheatley reprinted with updated designs.
 It will be worth it though:

-I’ll have to shell out at least $100 more for the new parts, but I’m going to do my best to keep the whole project under $1000, excluding wasted materials.
+I’ll have to shell out at least $100 more for the new parts, but I’m going to do my best to keep the whole project within budget (see top of page for details).
 As I’ve stated before, once Wheatley is done I’ll post a parts list with prices and quantities.
 That way, anyone can know exactly what to buy and how much to spend if they want to make a Wheatley like mine.

 Until then, Continue Testing!